What an IT Support Contract Actually Covers

 What an IT Support Contract Actually Covers and What It Leaves Out

-IT support contracts are sold on the basis of having your technology problems solved quickly and with predictable costs.
-The monthly fee is known, the response time sounds reasonable, and the sales conversation covers all the things that will be taken care of.
-What is rarely made clear in that conversation is what the contract does not cover, what the response time actually means in practice, and how the provider's incentives may differ from yours when something goes wrong.
+IT support contracts promise predictable costs and someone to call when technology fails.
+The monthly fee is clear, the response time sounds reasonable, and the sales conversation covers everything that will be taken care of.
+What rarely gets mentioned upfront is what the contract does not cover, what the response time actually means in practice, and how the provider's commercial incentives may differ from your interests when something goes wrong.

-This article covers what IT support contracts typically include, what they routinely leave out, how to evaluate whether the scope is right for your business, and what questions to ask before signing.
-If you are evaluating contracts or reviewing an existing one, what follows is what you need to make an informed decision.
+This guide covers what IT support contracts typically include, what they commonly exclude, how to evaluate whether the scope matches your business, and the questions worth asking before signing anything.

 What IT Support Contracts Typically Cover

 The standard IT support contract covers remote troubleshooting and resolution of issues with workstations, servers, networking equipment, and software that is already installed and configured.
-When something stops working, you raise a ticket, someone responds within the contracted timeframe, and they work the problem until it is resolved or you are given a workaround.
-This is the baseline and it is what most people think of when they imagine IT support.
+You raise a ticket, someone responds within the contracted timeframe, and they work the problem until it is resolved or you receive a workaround.
+This is the baseline and it is what most people imagine when they think about having IT support in place.

 Most contracts cover a defined number of users or devices.
-If you have 20 seats in your contract and you add 5 new employees, the contract either does not cover those 5 seats, or the provider will charge an additional fee to expand the scope.
+If you have 20 seats in your contract and you hire 5 new employees, those seats either fall outside the coverage or the provider will charge an additional fee to expand the scope.
 This is a common source of friction.
 Businesses grow.
-Contracts signed for a specific headcount can become outdated quickly, and the cost of expanding them is not always made explicit upfront.
+Contracts signed for a specific headcount can become outdated quickly, and the cost of expanding coverage is not always made clear at the outset.

-Standard contracts typically include some combination of the following:
+Standard IT support contracts typically include some combination of the following:

 • Remote helpdesk support: Troubleshooting via remote access software, phone, or email during specified hours.
-This is usually the primary service provided.
+This is usually the primary service and the main value proposition of managed IT services.

 • Monitoring and alerting: Automated checks on servers and network equipment that generate alerts when something goes wrong.
-The quality and depth of monitoring varies significantly between providers.
+The quality and depth of monitoring varies considerably between providers.

 • Patch management: Applying operating system and software updates on a schedule.
-This is valuable but the schedule is often defined by the provider rather than negotiated to match your business requirements.
+This is valuable work but the schedule is often defined by the provider rather than negotiated to match your specific business requirements.

 • Backup verification: Checking that backups are running and completing successfully.
-Whether the backups are actually test-restored is a different question that most contracts do not address.
+Whether those backups are actually tested by restoring data is a separate question that most contracts do not address directly.

 • Vendor liaison: Dealing with hardware and software vendors on your behalf when warranty claims or support escalations are needed.
-This saves you time but the provider's knowledge of the specific vendor's processes determines how effective this is.
+This saves time but the provider's familiarity with the specific vendor's processes determines how useful this actually is.

 What IT Support Contracts Commonly Leave Out

 Software development and custom scripting are almost universally excluded.
-If you need a custom report, a WordPress plugin configured, a script to automate a business process, or any work that falls into the category of development rather than configuration, it is billable project work under a standard contract.
-The line between configuration and development is a grey area that providers tend to interpret in their favour.
+If you need a custom report, a plugin configured, a script to automate a business process, or any work that falls into the category of development rather than configuration, it typically falls outside routine support.
+The boundary between configuration and development is a grey area that providers tend to interpret in their favour, so it is worth getting clarity on where that line sits in your contract.

-On-site visits are typically limited or charged as an extra.
-A contract that says it covers "unlimited remote support" sounds comprehensive until you have a problem that physically requires someone to be at your office, such as replacing failed hardware, wiring a new office, or troubleshooting a networking problem that cannot be diagnosed remotely.
-Many contracts include a small allocation of on-site hours per month and charge premium rates for additional visits.
+On-site visits are typically limited or charged as an additional item.
+A contract that promises unlimited remote support sounds comprehensive until you have a problem that physically requires someone to be at your office, such as replacing failed hardware, wiring a new location, or troubleshooting a networking issue that cannot be diagnosed remotely.
+Many contracts include a small allocation of on-site hours per month and charge premium rates for any visits beyond that allocation.

 Response Times and What They Actually Mean

-The more important question is what the provider's target resolution time is for different severity levels.
+The more useful question is what the provider's target resolution time is for different severity levels.
 A serious incident that takes your entire office offline should have a resolution target measured in hours, not days.
 A minor software issue might have a resolution target of one to three business days.
 Ask for the SLA table before signing.
-If the provider will not share it, that is itself informative.
+If the provider will not share it, that itself is informative about how they manage client expectations.

-Response time SLAs also typically only apply during business hours.
-A contract that specifies a four-hour response time during business hours does not guarantee any response outside those hours.
-If your business runs outside standard nine-to-five, or if you have critical systems that need 24-hour support, you need an SLA that reflects that.
-24/7 support contracts cost significantly more than business-hours contracts, and the response time targets are usually longer for off-hours incidents.
+Response time SLAs also typically apply only during business hours.
+A contract specifying a four-hour response time during business hours does not guarantee any response outside those hours.
+If your business operates outside standard nine-to-five, or if you have critical systems that need around-the-clock support, you need an SLA that reflects your actual operating hours.
+24/7 support contracts cost considerably more than business-hours arrangements, and the response time targets are usually longer for incidents logged outside core hours.

 How Providers' Incentives Can Differ From Yours

-An IT support provider's business model is often built around keeping support incidents brief and manageable.
-Each incident is a billable event or counts against a pre-paid hour allocation.
-The provider's financial incentive may be to resolve incidents quickly at the surface level, rather than investing time in finding and fixing the root cause if that investigation would take longer than the contracted response window.
+An IT support provider's commercial model is often built around keeping support incidents brief and manageable.
+Each incident is either a billable event or counts against a pre-paid hour allocation.
+The provider's financial incentive may be to resolve incidents quickly at the surface level rather than investing time in finding and fixing the root cause if that investigation would take longer than the contracted response window.
 This creates a tension that you need to be aware of when managing the relationship.

 A provider who is incentivised to resolve incidents quickly may apply temporary fixes repeatedly to the same problem rather than investing in a permanent solution.
-If your email server crashes every six months and gets rebooted each time rather than being properly diagnosed and fixed, the provider may be meeting their SLA while you are experiencing a recurring problem that costs you productivity every six months.
+If your email server crashes every six months and gets rebooted each time rather than being properly diagnosed and repaired, the provider may be meeting their SLA while you continue experiencing a recurring problem that disrupts productivity.
 Track your ticket history.
 If the same problem appears repeatedly, push for a root cause investigation and make it clear that recurring incidents are not acceptable.

-The provider's incentive for new projects and procurement is also worth watching.
-If the sales team is separate from the delivery team, the sales team is incentivised to win the contract, not necessarily to make sure the scope is accurately defined.
+The provider's incentive around new projects and procurement is also worth watching.
+If the sales team is separate from the delivery team, the sales team is incentivised to win the contract, not necessarily to ensure the scope is accurately defined.
 The delivery team then inherits a contract where the scope may not match what the business actually needs.
-Before signing, make sure the person selling you the contract has had a technical conversation with the person who will be delivering it, and that the scope accurately reflects your actual environment and needs.
+Before signing, confirm that the person selling you the contract has had a genuine technical conversation about your environment, not just a sales checklist.

 The Difference Between Break-Fix and Managed Services

 There are two commercial models for IT support.
 Break-fix is where you pay for each incident or project as it arises.
-You have no contract, no fixed monthly cost, and you call when something is broken.
+You have no contract, no fixed monthly cost, and you call when something breaks.
 The provider bills you for the time spent fixing it.
-This model makes sense for very small businesses with simple, stable IT environments where incidents are genuinely infrequent.
+This model makes sense for very small businesses with simple, stable IT environments where incidents are genuinely infrequent and the cost of a occasional support bill is manageable.

 Managed services is a monthly retainer model where the provider takes ongoing responsibility for your IT environment for a fixed fee.
 The provider monitors your systems proactively, applies updates, manages backups, and resolves incidents as they arise.
 The fixed monthly cost makes budgeting predictable.
-The provider's incentive is to keep your environment stable, because every incident costs them time they are not directly billing for.
-This model works better for businesses where IT reliability directly affects revenue or operations.
+The provider's incentive is to keep your environment stable, because every incident costs them time they are not directly billing for under the retainer.
+This model works better for businesses where IT reliability directly affects revenue, operations, or customer service.

 The managed services model has largely replaced break-fix for businesses with more than a handful of employees, because the cost of unexpected IT failures at scale is high enough that predictable monthly IT costs are worth paying a premium for.
-The question is not whether managed services is better than break-fix.
-It is whether the specific managed services contract you are being offered is appropriately scoped for your business.
+The question is not whether managed services is better than break-fix in the abstract.
+It is whether the specific managed services contract you are being offered is appropriately scoped for your business and whether the provider delivers what the contract promises.

 Questions to Ask Before Signing